ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

 --- We tried to deploy images in the VM's unsuccessfully, so we tried to put the whole repository in them.
 This gave problems of computing memory so we build a more powerful machine, given that our process was using 4.8GB of memory and the less powerful one was a e2-medium-2 with 4GB memory.
 The one with higher memory of 16GB was a e2-highmem-2.
 Also, as we were trying to run everything inside the VM, we increased the disk memory as well to up to 100GB.
-We weren't able to run any container in it, given the problems we had while building the docker images and uploading them.
-Some of them got access denied when uploading to the cloud and other didn't build properly and gave errors from using WSL. ---
+We were not able to run any container in it, given the problems we had while building the docker images and uploading them.
+Some of them got access denied when uploading to the cloud and other didn not build properly and gave errors from using WSL. ---

 ### Question 19